fourkitchens/fire/README.md

 ```
 =================

 **F**ast
 **I**nitialization and
 **R**ebuilding of
 **E**nvironments.

 FIRE is a standardized set of commands to run local [Drupal](https://www.drupal.org/) environments, regardless of which Docker wrapper you use ([Lando](https://lando.dev/) or [DDEV](https://ddev.com/)), and regardless of where the live site is hosted ([Pantheon](https://pantheon.io/) or [Acquia](https://www.acquia.com/solutions/drupal-hosting)).
 This means that every site that you work on will use the _same_ commands for things like getting a fresh database (`fire get-db`).
 This makes it quicker and easier to get new people working on any of your sites.

 # Install

-1. Install the fire launcher in your computer (Recommended but optional)
+1. Install the FIRE Launcher on your computer (Recommended but optional)\
 https://github.com/fourkitchens/fire-launcher
-2. Install the commands package into your project
+2. Install the commands package into your project\
 `composer require fourkitchens/fire --dev`
-3. Create your `fire.yml` config file for the project
+3. Create your `fire.yml` config file for the project\
 `fire init`
 4. Edit `fire.yml` and adjust the configuration.
-5. Check if fire is working
+5. Check if fire is working\
-If you have installed the fire launcher:
+If you have installed the FIRE Launcher:
 ```
 fire
 ```
   otherwise:
 ```
 ./vendor/bin/fire
 ```
-It should show you all the available fire commands.
+  It should show you all the available FIRE commands.

 6. Edit your project's README.md file and point to our [Project Documentation](./ProjectREADME.md)

 # Usage

-**With Fire laucher installed:**
+**With FIRE laucher installed:**

 Example: